bugzilla/bugzilla/docs/en/rst/using/finding.rst

     this gives you a large page with a non-editable summary of the fields of each bug.

-XML:
+XML (icon):
-    get the buglist in the XML format.
+    get the buglist in an XML format.

-CSV:
+CSV (icon):
     get the buglist as comma-separated values, for import into e.g. a spreadsheet.

-Feed:
+Feed (icon):
     get the buglist as an Atom feed.
 Copy this link into your favorite feed reader.
 If you are using Firefox, you can also save the list as a live bookmark by clicking the live bookmark icon in the status bar.
 To limit the number of bugs in the feed, add a limit=n parameter to the URL.

-iCalendar:
+iCalendar (icon):
     Get the buglist as an iCalendar file.
 Each bug is represented as a to-do item in the imported calendar.

 Change Columns:
     change the bug attributes which appear in the list.

-Change several bugs at once:
+Change Several Bugs At Once:
     If your account is sufficiently empowered, and more than one bug appears in the bug list, this link is displayed and lets you easily make the same change to all the bugs in the list - for example, changing their assignee.

-Send mail to bug assignees:
+Send Mail to Bug Assignees:
     If more than one bug appear in the bug list and there are at least two distinct bug assignees, this links is displayed which lets you easily send a mail to the assignees of all bugs on the list.